 Notification of Decisions:

-Dean will notify the funding decisions on all applications by April 2020.
+Dean will notify the funding decisions on all applications by end of April 2020.